 - 1. Important Camp Information for our March Rainbow Family Camp

 - 2. Camp de Benneville Pines Rules

 - 3. What to Bring List

 - 4. Nurse's Letter

 - 5. Release and Emergency Information Form

 - 6. Driving Directions

+- 7. Schedule of Activities

-- 7. Winter Travel to Camp
+- 8. Winter Travel to Camp

-- 8. Camp Map
+- 9. Camp Map

-Please take a moment to read through all the materials and familiarize yourself with important information, such as making sure to bring warm clothes and bedding in case it is really cold, rules about cabin noise and the supervision of your children.
+Please take a moment to read through all the materials and familiarize yourself with important information, such as making sure to bring warm clothes and bedding in case it is really cold (it can still snow in May!), rules about cabin noise and the supervision of your children.
 The camp schedule will provide you with an outline of all activities for the weekend.
+This schedule may change, and a final copy of activities will be given to you during Camp Check-in on Friday, May 18th.
+Also, changes or other pertinent camp announcements will be made during our camp meals.

-Pay special attention to completing the camp Release and Emergency Information form, which will be required upon your arrival to camp.
+Please pay special attention to completing the camp Release and Emergency Information Form, which will be required upon your arrival to camp.